-Jurisdictions Standards Authority and scope EU RoHS RoHS is short for directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment, which is adopted by the EU.
+Jurisdictions Standards Authority and scope EU RoHS RoHS is acronym for directive on the restriction of the use of certain hazardous substances in electrical and electronic equipment, which is adopted by the EU.
 Thailand CE Compliance with CE standards is mandatory as required by the National Broadcasting and Telecommunications Commission (the "NBTC") of Thailand.
 An NTC ID number will be granted upon application for accreditation of compliance with CE standards by the NBTC.
 The NTC ID number shall be marked on IMEI label, label on the gift box and the carton of the products for identification.
 Taiwan NCC NCC stands for National Communications Commission of Taiwan, which is the regulatory authority of telecommunications services and type approval.
 Each model will be granted a unique number to be labelled on IMEI label and gift box of the product after testing and accreditation by institutions authorised by the NCC.

-Jurisdictions Standards Authority and scope India BIS Under the Bureau of Indian Standards Act, 1986, BIS establishes Indian Standards in relation to any article or process and amends, revises or cancels the standards so established as may be necessary, by a process of consultation involving consumers, manufacturers, Government and regulatory bodies, technologists, scientists and testing laboratories through duly constituted committees.
+India BIS Under the Bureau of Indian Standards Act, 1986, BIS establishes Indian Standards in relation to any article or process and amends, revises or cancels the standards so established as may be necessary, by a process of consultation involving consumers, manufacturers, Government and regulatory bodies, technologists, scientists and testing laboratories through duly constituted committees.
 According to the BIS, among others, all the new design of mobile handsets in India shall comply with the Specific Absorption Rate (SAR) values of 1.6 W/kg averaged over 1 gram of human tissue with effect from 1 September 2012, failing which, the mobile handsets will not be permitted to be imported into India.
 The information on SAR values should be made available to the end-consumer at the point of sale.
+The U.S.A FCC FCC Rules are adopted by FCC and apply to among others, IT equipment.